-Transporting unit to installation site: Always lift a unit from the bottom for the purpose of transportation.
+1. Transporting unit to Installation site: Always lift a unit from the bottom for the purpose of transportation.
 The station should be received attached to a pallet for this purpose.
 Never roll a station or move it on its side.

-1. No Ballast, No Eye bolts (Ballast to be poured in place): If the concrete anchor is to be poured while the station is in place and it has no eye bolts, lift the unit by securing two (2) 20 foot flat or round eye slings around the station.
-Loop the slings around the station and use an approprate lifting beam or tie-down strap to ensure the safety of the station and people close to the unit. (see below) 2.
-No Ballast , Factory Installed Eye Bolts (Ballast to be poured in place): If the concrete anchor is to be poured while the station is in place lift the unit by securing straps to the eyebolts supplied on the lower flange, as shown below.
+2. No Ballast (to be poured in place): If the concrete anchor is to be poured while the station is in place lift the unit by securing straps to the eyebolts supplied on the lower flange, as shown below.
 Keep station oriented vertically to avoid any damage.
-Only lift from the eyebolts to put unit in hole, not for moving any distance. (see below)
+Only lift from the eyebolts to put unit in hole, not for moving any distance.
 3. Precast Ballast: Never lift a station that has a ballast attached by any means except the rebar hooks.
-The weight of the concrete will damage the station if you attempt to lift it from any part of the station. (see below)
+The weight of the concrete will damage the station if you attempt to lift it from any part of the station.

-E/One Series 2000 Grinder Pump Station Ballast Calculations